amida-tech/orange-api/docs/src/pharmacies.md

 ### Change a Pharmacy's Info [PUT]
 Change information (name, phone, address and/or hours) of an individual pharmacy.
-The current user will need write access to the patient's data.
+The current user will need write access to the patient.

 + Parameters
     + patientid (integer, required)